 Deposit coupons.
-Form 8109, Federal Tax Deposit Coupon, is used for depositing taxes.
+Use Form 8109, Federal Tax Deposit Coupon, to deposit taxes.
 On each coupon, you must show the deposit amount, the type of tax, the period for which you are making a deposit, and your telephone number.
 Use a separate coupon for each tax and period.
 You must include a coupon with each deposit you make.

-Five to six weeks after you receive your employer identification number (EIN), as discussed earlier, the IRS will send you the coupon book.
-If you have a deposit due and there is not enough time to obtain a coupon book, blank coupons (Form 8109-B) are available at most IRS offices.
-You cannot use photocopies of the coupons to make your deposits.
+Five to six weeks after you receive your employer identification number (EIN), as discussed earlier, the IRS will send you a coupon book.
+If you have a deposit due and there is not enough time to obtain a coupon book, you can get a blank coupon (Form 8109-B) by calling 1-800-829-1040.

-If you have not received your EIN and must make a deposit, mail your payment with an explanation to the IRS Center where you file your return.
-Make your check or money order payable to the Internal Revenue Service.
-On the payment, write your name (exactly as shown on Form SS-4), address, kind of tax, period covered, and date you applied for an EIN.
+If you have not received your EIN and must make a deposit, mail your payment with an explanation to the Internal Revenue Service Center where you file your return.
+Make your check or money order payable to the United States Treasury.
+On the payment, write your name (exactly as shown on Form SS-4), your address, the kind of tax, the period covered, and the date you applied for an EIN.
 Do not use Form 8109-B in this situation.